wp-plugins/participants-database/readme.txt

 == Use ==

+This plugin has two modes of interacting with the database.
+First, as a tool for logged-in admin or editors to manage the database, second as a way for site visitors to sign up and fill in their information themselves.
+Depending on what you need, you can use either or both.

-The way this works, is there are two shortcodes: [pdb_signup] and [pdb_record].
+To collect signups on your website there are two shortcodes: [pdb_signup] and [pdb_record].
 Use the [pdb_signup] one to give people a way to add their name to your list.
 You can customize which fields they need to fill in.

 This way, your site visitors can sign up with only a name and email (for instance) and then go back and fill out all the other information you want to get from them.
+It is not necessary for them to log in or register, and the people in the database are separate from your WordPress site users.

-When they sign in, they will be sent an email (email is required) with a private link to their full record.
+When they sign in, they will be sent an email with a private link to their full record.
 This page is where the second [pdb_record] shortcode goes.

-To use the plugin:
+**Quick Start Instructions:**

 1. Go to the "manage fields" page and set up the fields you want to use for your database.
 You can also change this later, but it's best to have it all set up before you really start adding records.
 2. While you are setting up your fields, look at the "signup" column.
 This is where you choose which fields the site visitor will have to fill out in order to sign up.
 The email field is required in order to email them a link to come back and fill out their full record.
 If you don't want them to do that, you don't have to include the email field in the signup form.
 You can also turn the email sending off in the settings.